Arca Continental: Merger with Continental

 In 2011, Arca and Grupo Continental—a Coca-Cola bottler headquartered in Tampico, Tamaulipas—agreed to merge into Arca Continental.
 Estimates at the time of the merger suggested that sales would be about 1.2bn.

 Acquisitions

-Embotelladoras Arca Continental fuelled its growth during the 2000's by acquiring companies in Mexico, Argentina, and Ecuador.
-In 2017, Arca Continental announced the closing of a transaction with The Coca-Cola Company to acquire Great Plains Coca-Cola Bottling Company.
-This acquisition operates in some areas of the Southwestern United States, including the Texas, parts of Oklahoma, New Mexico, and Arkansas.
+Embotelladoras Arca Continental grew during the 2000s by acquiring companies in Mexico, Argentina, and Ecuador.
+In 2017, Arca Continental announced the closing of a transaction with the Coca-Cola Company to acquire Great Plains Coca-Cola Bottling Company through its subsidiary Coca-Cola Southwest Beverages.
+This acquisition operates in some areas of the southwestern United States, including Texas, parts of Oklahoma, New Mexico, and Arkansas.

+New plant

 In May 2018, Arca Continental announced the construction of the first new bottling plant in the United States in over a decade.
 The new $250 million plant has been fully operational since March 2020.